nats-io/nats-site/content/doc/writing_applications/subscribing.md

 The API for drain can generally be used instead of unsubscribe:

 {{< partial "doc/drain_sub.html" >}}

-For a connection the process is a bit more complex:

-  1. Drain subscriptions
-  2. Stop new messages from being published
-  3. Flush any remaining messages
-  4. Close

-In some libraries drain can replace close, in others, close should be performed when drain completes.

-{{< partial "doc/drain_conn.html" >}}

-Drain provides clients that use queue subscriptions with a way to bring down applications without losing any messages.
-A client can bring up a new queue member, drain and shut down the old queue member, all without losing messages sent to the old client.
-Without drain, there is the possibility of lost messages due to queue timing.

 Because draining can involve messages flowing to the server, for a flush and asynchronous message processing, the timeout for drain should generally be higher than the timeout for a simple message request/reply or similar.